How to Migrate an Apache Website to Caddy

 Conclusion

-Migrating an Apache website to ServBay's Caddy server is very simple, requiring no configuration changes; users just need to add the website in ServBay.
-The configuration file syntax of Caddy is simple and easy to read, and ServBay has already configured the rewrite rules and PHP handling, typically requiring no additional configuration.
+Migrating an Apache website to the Caddy server of ServBay is very simple, requiring no configuration changes; users just need to add the site in ServBay.
+The Caddy configuration file syntax is straightforward and readable, with ServBay pre-configured for Rewrite rules and PHP processing, meaning users typically do not need to configure anything additional.
 Through this article, you can learn how to migrate Laravel and WordPress websites to Caddy.